 Cloud-based medical dictation devices are tools that store data on remote internet servers rather than on local servers or physical hardware.
-These new-age services are superior because they are accessible from anywhere, meaning they are convenient for physicians and can be scaled more easily than tools of the past.
+These new-age services are superior because they are accessible from anywhere, meaning they are convenient for clinicians and can be scaled more easily than tools of the past.

 Cloud Based Medical Dictation

 Cloud based medical dictation operates in similar capacity to many of the other cloud services (Google Drive, DropBox, Netflix, etc.) we use on a daily basis.
 Cloud-based simply means services that store data on remote internet servers rather than local servers or on physical hardware and personal computers.
-Cloud based medical dictation services operate across these remote servers with their software being accessed by physicians over the internet.
+Cloud based medical dictation services operate across these remote servers with their software being accessed by clinicians over the internet.

 For many years prior to these advancements, medical dictation tools were much more rudimentary and relied on “dedicated servers” — essentially, access to hardware and software that was bought or rented from the dictation company.
 These devices are usually small, handheld tools that capture spoken audio through a microphone and convert it into text.
-While still somewhat popular today, their practicality and scalability hinder their ability to provide a truly world changing solution to physicians.
+While still somewhat popular today, their practicality and scalability hinder their ability to provide a truly world changing solution to clinicians.
 They work, but not super well.
 And they still leave the physician with loads of clerical work and documentation.